 Propane-powered garage heaters are powerful and efficient.
 As they don’t require electricity, you can use them anywhere without worrying about the availability of an electrical outlet.
 As they’re powerful, these heaters are even more efficient than a lot of HVAC systems.

-Electric-powered garage heaters aren’t the most economical option, but they’re surely the most efficient one.
+Electric-powered garage heaters aren’t the most economical option, but they’re surely the most efficient ones.
 With these heaters, you’re free of any emission, smell, and noise.
 They’re easy to install and operate.
-If you don’t mind spending a bit on electric, this is the best type that you could choose.
+If you don’t mind spending a bit on electricity, this is the best type that you could choose.

 Kerosene-powered garage heaters aren’t pretty common these days.
 But, they do have their perks that you can’t deny.
 They’re more efficient than Propane-run heaters to some extent.
 Some of them even come with the option to convert into a Diesel-run garage heater which is pretty amazing.

 So, among the 4 types of garage heaters, make your pick based on your preference.
 If you require power more than anything, go for Propane.
 Gas-powered heaters are the most economic ones, and electrical heaters are the most efficient.
 If you don’t like any of these 3, you’re left with the Kerosene one which is pretty good as well.